openscript-ch/react-section-dividers/README.md

 # react-section-dividers

-A collapsible timeline component for React written in Typescript.
+A collection of React components written in Typescript dividing sections in a creative manner.

 ## Getting started

-Add the package with the package manager via NPMs or GitHubs registry of choice to your project:
+Add the package with the package manager via NPMs registry of choice to your project:

 - **yarn**: `yarn add react-section-dividers`
 - **npm**: `npm install react-section-dividers`